LaurenAMolloy/LaurenAMolloy/README.md

 * 🌍  I'm based in Cyprus
 * 🧠  I'm learning React
 * 🤝  I'm open to collaborating on any projects using React
-* ⚡  I am passionate about animal welfare and education

 ### Skills